gainwell-ohio/spbm/docs/Analgesic_Agents/opioids.md

     -   Exemptions to the additional criteria:
         -   Patients receiving short-acting opioids for active cancer treatment, palliative care, and end-of-life/hospice care, sickle cell, severe burn, traumatic crushing of tissue, amputation, major orthopedic surgery
         -   Prescriber attestation that patient is not opioid naïve (i.e., new to Medicaid or was on higher dose in hospital)
+- **Subsequent short-acting requests** can be authorized up to 180 days
+    - Documentation of the following must be provided:
+        - Current treatment plan
+        - Demonstrated adherence to treatment plan through progress notes, including pain and function scores, random urine screenings results reviewed, concerns addressed, and no serious adverse outcomes observed
+- **Dose escalation requests** can be authorized up to 180 days
+    - Documentation of the following must be provided:
+        - Prescriber attestation that dose escalation is likely to result in improved function and pain control
+        - Requests for a cumulative daily dose >100 MED must be prescribed by or in consultation with a pain specialist or anesthesiologist consultation

+Effective July 1, 2018, patients with short acting opioid therapy will be limited to 30 MED per day and a maximum of 7 days per prescription.
+Prior authorization will be required to exceed these limits.

 ### Long-Acting